 Why has popular thought elevated divine revelation in such an absolute way?

 There are probably a number of reasons, but I’ve been working on some historical/cultural factors.
-(My UVU talk addressed this a bit, and I’ll link it when the edited video becomes available.)
+(My UVU talk addressed this a bit, which you can watch and follow at that link.)

 creationism is ultimately about the status of the Bible in the modern world.
 Creationism as a modern ideology exists in order to defend the authority of the Bible as a repository of transhistorical truth from the challenges of any and all historical sciences.